whawty/auth/doc/SCHEMA.md

 # whawty.auth storage schema

-The whawty.auth store consists of a single directory which contains all usernames and password hashes in flat files.
+The whawty.auth store consists of a single directory which contains all user names and password hashes in flat files.
 Password files are named after the user.
 The file extension is used to distinguish between admin and normal user.